 Once a week, we get at least one file that looks like this!
 Let's call this the

-We can't do anything with this.
-No one can!
+I can't do anything with this.
+No one can!!

 This is an interesting file.
 We get this quite often too.
 It's the "train-wreck file"